 - An emphasis on the supervisor’s role in the participant’s professional development

-- Participants in the Penn State Emerging Leaders program are eligible to earn three academic credits after successful completion of the program, and by adding a few additional requirements.
-The credits earned will be reflected in the course Workforce Education 410.
-Typically, participants who would like to receive academic credit are asked to register for the following fall semester.
+- Participants in the Penn State Emerging Leaders program are eligible to earn three academic credits (Workforce Education 410) after successful completion of the program, and by adding a few additional requirements.
+Details about how to apply for these credits will be shared in the participant manual.

 Important: Please be aware that the Penn State Emerging Leaders Program is a Leadership Development program and does not cover supervisory or management skills, knowledge or abilities.
 Participation in this program is intended for your personal development and does not guarantee promotion to a leadership role or position of authority.